ls-2018/kueue/site/content/en/docs/reference/kueue.v1beta1.md

-<p>WorkloadPriorityClass is the Schema for the workloadPriorityClass API</p>
+<p>WorkloadPriorityClass is the Schema for the workloadPriorityClass API
+WorkloadPriorityClass 是 workloadPriorityClass API 的模式定义</p>

 <table class="table">